ImageMagick/Usage-Markdown/formats/index.md

 The IPTC profile is used in images to store identification attributes of the image, such as caption, credit, author, keywords, etc.

-If you want to add a IPTC profile to an image, you need a single -profile:
+If you want to add an IPTC profile to an image, you need a single -profile:

 ~~~{.skip}
 convert image.jpg -profile iptc iptc_image.jpg